Angelonius/Mitteleuropa-and-Balkans/README.md

 v.1.10: Updated the Land Unit maintenance values to make it work with the base game.

 v.1.11: Updated the damage values.

+v.1.12: Updated the national uniques of the HRE and Bohemia.